Luminar Technologies (NASDAQ:LAZR) Sees Unusually-High Trading Volume

 Luminar Technologies, Inc. (NASDAQ:LAZR – Get Rating) shares saw unusually-strong trading volume on Friday .
 Approximately 227,911 shares changed hands during mid-day trading, a decline of 96% from the previous session’s volume of 5,120,818 shares.The stock last traded at $10.27 and had previously closed at $8.90.

 A number of equities analysts have recently weighed in on LAZR shares.
-Jefferies Financial Group started coverage on shares of Luminar Technologies in a research note on Thursday, January 27th.
-They issued a “buy” rating and a $20.00 price target on the stock.
-Deutsche Bank Aktiengesellschaft dropped their price target on shares of Luminar Technologies from $28.00 to $23.00 in a research note on Tuesday, March 1st.
-Zacks Investment Research upgraded shares of Luminar Technologies from a “strong sell” rating to a “hold” rating in a report on Wednesday, May 4th.
-The Goldman Sachs Group started coverage on shares of Luminar Technologies in a report on Tuesday, February 1st.
-They issued a “neutral” rating and a $14.00 price objective for the company.
-Finally, Credit Suisse Group started coverage on shares of Luminar Technologies in a report on Thursday, April 14th.
-They issued an “outperform” rating and a $22.00 price objective for the company.
+Citigroup dropped their price target on shares of Luminar Technologies from $31.00 to $24.00 in a research note on Friday, May 6th.
+Sumitomo Mitsui Financial Group started coverage on shares of Luminar Technologies in a report on Tuesday, March 29th.
+They issued a “neutral” rating and a $16.00 price objective for the company.
+Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Luminar Technologies from $28.00 to $23.00 in a report on Tuesday, March 1st.
+Jefferies Financial Group started coverage on shares of Luminar Technologies in a report on Thursday, January 27th.
+They issued a “buy” rating and a $20.00 price objective for the company.
+Finally, Zacks Investment Research upgraded shares of Luminar Technologies from a “strong sell” rating to a “hold” rating in a report on Wednesday, May 4th.
 Four research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
 According to data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of $23.50.

 The company has a debt-to-equity ratio of 4.92, a current ratio of 16.06 and a quick ratio of 21.41.
 The stock’s fifty day simple moving average is $13.48 and its 200-day simple moving average is $15.18.
 The company has a market capitalization of $3.51 billion, a P/E ratio of -14.08 and a beta of 1.43.